datawire/ambassador-docs/docs/edge-stack/2.1/howtos/advanced-rate-limiting.md

        unit: minute
   ```

-  When a pattern has multiple criteria, the rate limit runs when when any of the rules of the pattern match.
+  When a pattern has multiple criteria, the rate limit runs when any of the rules of the pattern match.
 For the example above, this means either a `remote_address` or `backend_http_method` pattern triggers the rate limiting.

 ## Global rate limiting